niwia/SLSah/README.md

 ## Credits and License

 This tool is a heavily modified version of the original `generate_emu_config_old` tool from the [gbe_fork_tools](https://github.com/Detanup01/gbe_fork_tools) repository by [Detanup01](https://github.com/Detanup01).

-The original author had this to say about the tool:
-> Currently I dont have a plan to make a similar tool in c# this time, might be other time, feel free to use any tool that does the same job as this.

 This tool also integrates with [SLSsteam](https://github.com/AceSLS/SLSsteam) by [AceSLS](https://github.com/AceSLS) to provide a more automated workflow.